marialyk77/World_Economic_Indicators_and_Greek_Economic_Crisis/README.md

 ## Research Questions:
 1. Which countries have experienced the highest growth in population and GDP?
 Is there overlap?

-2. Where regions saw the most growth in HDI in the 21st century?
+2. In which regions of the world did Human Development Index (HDI) grow the most during the 21st century?

 3. Which factors are highly correlated with life expectancy?